-- Brief key funders and donors early on, even before the planning - Seek discreet, dedicated support for the costs of the merger, ov above operational/program grants or regular annual contribu - Seek assurances from those that supported both legacy organized that their future support will be commensurate with the s community impact and will not be scaled back.
-Where possible written confirmation.68 - Manage expectations about the anticipated scale of staff redund and administrative cost savings.
+- Brief key funders and donors early on, even before the planning phase. - Seek discreet, dedicated support for the costs of the merger, over and above operational/program grants or regular annual contributions. - Seek assurances from those that supported both legacy organizations that their future support will be commensurate with the scale of community impact and will not be scaled back.
+Where possible, seek written confirmation.68